MattCSmith/Project-365/README.md

 Added infinite scroll to the member cards and implmeneted drop down menus to the navigation bar.

 ## Day 9
-Finshed building out the server page template, cleaned up the design a little bit.
+Made some decent progress on the server page template.
+Still a few things I want to add, but that might come in a future iteration.